Skip to main content

 Young James Madison

-In 1769, after several years of local schooling and private tutoring, Madison entered the College of New Jersey at Princeton where he was introduced to the thinkers of the Scottish Enlightenment: Frances Hutcheson, David Hume, and Adam Smith, among others.
-Madison proved a voracious student, consuming four years of coursework in two, and graduating in 1771.
-He returned home in 1772, after a year of graduate studies, and was soon drawn into a lifelong career in politics by the deepening imperial crisis.
+In 1769, after several years of local schooling and private tutoring, Madison enrolled at the College of New Jersey in Princeton, where he was introduced to the thinkers of the Scottish Enlightenment, among them Francis Hutcheson, David Hume, and Adam Smith.
+Madison proved a voracious student, consuming four years of coursework in two and graduating in 1771.
+After a year of graduate studies, he returned home, and the deepening imperial crisis soon drew him into what became a lifelong career in politics.